Craft an Inspiring Personal Vision for Your Life RIGHT NOWby Scott Jeffrey

 You create a personal vision by going through a discovery process to clarify what’s most important to you.

 In order to do this, you must be in a frame of mind that’s open, alert, centered, and ready.
+We can call this mindset the state of mastery.

 If you already have your own methods for finding your center, terrific.
 Use them.

-Exercise #1: Quiet Your Mind
+Exercise #1: Quiet Your Mind with Your Breath

 To get in the right frame of mind, the key is to find your center.